Nearsoft/jobs/readme.md

 * Work with some of the best and brightest in the WealthTech space, and enjoy these perks

-## Fullstack Developer
+## Full-Stack Engineer
 📚

 ### Job Description

-We are looking for an experienced full stack Angular/Rails developer to work on our digital platform.
+We are looking for an experienced Full-Stack Angular/Rails engineer to work on our digital platform.
 The ideal candidate needs to be able to hit the ground running in our fast-paced environment, and be comfortable to iterate quickly and push new code every day.

 ### Responsibilities

 * Design, develop, test, deploy, maintain and improve software and processes
-* Write high quality, high-performing and well-tested code
+* Write high quality, high-performing and well tested code
 * Turn design requirements and prototypes into working applications
 * Design for and deploy to cloud infrastructure
 * Analyze and improve efficiency, stability, scalability and security